 - National Scholarship, China, 2008

-Xiaohang Li is an Assistant Professor of Electrical Engineering (EE) and Principal Investigator of the Advanced Semiconductor Lab.
+Xiaohang Li is an Assistant Professor of Electrical and Computer Engineering (ECE) and Principal Investigator of the Advanced Semiconductor Lab.
 Li’s has conducted multidisciplinary research projects related to solid state lighting, colloidal particles, ferromagnetic fluid, and water purification at various research organizations.
 Currently, Li’s research focuses on growth, fabrication and characterization of III-nitride semiconductors for optoelectronic and electronic devices.

 Areas of expertise and current scientific interests